rkhleics/nhs-ei.website/README.md

 Using this url will make use of the auto reload feature and generally is better to use to avoid frontend assets been cached and showing old styling.

 There's also http://localhost:8000 with can be used.
 It's the port used by the Django develpment server.

+# Importer App

+The import app is located at /importer

+It's a range of django management scripts that need to be run to import all the wordpress website data from Scrapy https://nhsei-scrapy.rkh.co.uk

+## View the  <a href="https://github.com/rkhleics/nhs-ei.website/tree/main/docs/importer_app.md">Importer Guide</a>